yen-ranoa/brighte-fe/README.md

 ## How to run with the Referral App be repository

-Make sure that the `bright-be` repository is running first.
+Make sure that the `referral-be` repository is running first.

 ## Notes on this project